xu-ji/IIC/datasets/README.txt

 The image clustering datasets are accessed through the standard torchvision interface.

+This file describes how to set up the segmentation datasets.
 For segmentation, we provide our own classes to access COCO-Stuff, COCO-Stuff-3, Potsdam, Potsdam-3.
-These are in code/datasets/segmentation.
+These classes are defined in code/datasets/segmentation.
-The scripts already do all the necessary interfacing with these classes.
-Just like image clustering, however, you will need to make sure you have the raw dataset sources stored and accessible.
+To run a segmentation script, just as with image clustering, you need the raw dataset stored locally.
-This file describes how to set up the segmentation datasets.

 COCO-Stuff and COCO-Stuff-3
 1. Run setup_cocostuff164k.sh (in the background):